 '''

-passdb backend = [other-plugins] plugin:/location/to/pdb_mysql.so:identifier [other-plugins]
+passdb backend = [other-plugins] mysql:identifier [other-plugins]

 '''

 The identifier can be any string you like, as long as it doesn't collide with the identifiers of other plugins or other instances of pdb_mysql.
 If you specify multiple pdb_mysql.so entries in 'passdb backend', you also need to use different identifiers!